What is the unified field?

 As a feat of pure research, Polman's group did a great job in demonstrating the exotic features of low-index materials, says Wenshan Cai of the Georgia Institute of Technology, who was not involved in the work.(New Scientist, 9 January 2013.)

 It seems strange to imagine radiation as ever being able to accelerate in a perfect vacuum to infinite speeds.
 How is this possible?
-The idea seems alien to our way of understanding given what we know about water waves propagating in the oceans.
 As one person said:

 "If light were slowed as it passed through something, how could it speed up again as space becomes closer to a vacuum.
 Surely it would have continually less to push against in order to propel itself, especially in a vacuum where it has nothing to push against?
 This doesn't seem to fit with how physics works.
 Light propagating without a medium sounds like trying to swim without water.
 I've heard the explanation about electricity being propelled by its paired magnetic field, but it doesn't sound like that would work in a vacuum with nothing to pull on or push against.
 It can't move by pushing against itself, because that's not how physics works.
 In a vacuum, it would be like a floating astronaut to move and keep moving, it would either need to push against something or spend energy, like burn a fuel."